Allan Janes act for employers and employees on bringing or defending unfair or wrongful dismissal claims at an employment tribunal.

 Hourly rates and experience and qualifications of our team

-Our employment team currently consists of a Partner and a Solicitor.
-From time to time they may be assisted by paralegals, trainee solicitors, and/or apprentices.
+The solicitors in our employment team may, from time to time, be assisted by paralegals, trainee solicitors, and/or apprentices.

 We will always ensure that the right person with the right level of qualification and experience is dealing with your claim.
 All work will be appropriately supervised in accordance with the SRA code of conduct.

-We currently have on partner and one solicitor in our Employment Department, charging out at £300 plus VAT per hour and £180 plus VAT per hour respectively.
+We currently one solicitor in our Employment Department, charging out at £265 plus VAT per hour.

 You may have an insurance policy, under which your insurer is liable to cover your legal costs for a wrongful dismissal or unfair dismissal claim.
 We can discuss this with you on receipt of your initial instructions.